Silvestre Reyes: Awards

-In 2006, Reyes was also selected as the "El Pasoan of the Year" by the El Paso, Inc. for his successful efforts in Congress to expand the role and mission of Fort Bliss.
-He is also the recipient of the League of United Latin American Citizens "Lucy G. Acosta Humanitarian Award," and the U.S. Hispanic Chamber of Commerce "President's Lifetime Achievement Award."
+In 2006, Reyes was selected as the "El Pasoan of the Year" by the El Paso, Inc. for his successful efforts in Congress to expand the role and mission of Fort Bliss.
+He also was the recipient of the League of United Latin American Citizens "Lucy G. Acosta Humanitarian Award," and the U.S. Hispanic Chamber of Commerce "President's Lifetime Achievement Award."

-In 2008, the Association of the United States Army (AUSA) presented Reyes with the "Outstanding Legislator Award," calling him as a "great [friend] of the Army as an institution and [supporter] of soldiers and their families."
+In 2008, the Association of the United States Army (AUSA) presented Reyes with the "Outstanding Legislator Award," calling him a "great [friend] of the Army as an institution and [supporter] of soldiers and their families."
 Reyes established the Congressional USO (United Service Organizations) Caucus.
 That same year ASME honored Reyes with the ASME President's Award on April 3, 2008.
 ASME President Sam Zamrik presented the award in recognition of Reyes' "outstanding contributions in promoting diversity in the science, technology, engineering, and math fields" as the co-founder of the Congressional Diversity and Innovation Caucus.

 The Frontera Land Alliance presented Reyes with the organization's "Rock Award" in 2010 for his efforts to preserve Castner Range in Northeast El Paso for conservation purposes.
 As a senior Member of the House Armed Services Committee, Reyes worked to transfer ownership of Castner Range from the Department of Defense to preserve the 7,000-acres of undeveloped desert, foothills, and mountains in Northeast El Paso.

-In 2012 The Minority Business Development Agency presented Reyes with their Venable Legacy Award for Lifetime Achievement ABE during their National Minority Enterprise Week Conference.
+In 2012, the Minority Business Development Agency presented Reyes with their Venable Legacy Award for Lifetime Achievement ABE during their National Minority Enterprise Week Conference.

-The Congressional Hispanic Caucus Institute honored Reyes known on the hill for his humor by naming their annual stand up comedy event the "Reyes of Comedy" in 2000.
-The event seeks to promote a positive image of Latinos while raising critical funds for CHCI's programs that empower Latino youth through educational attainment and leadership development programs.
-In 2013 the Institute chose Reyes as the inaugural inductee into the Reyes of Comedy Hall of fame.
+The Congressional Hispanic Caucus Institute honored Reyes, known on the Hill for his humor, by naming their annual stand-up comedy event the "Reyes of Comedy" in 2000.
+The event seeks to promote a positive image of Latinos, while raising critical funds for CHCI's programs that empower Latino youth through educational attainment and leadership development programs.
+In 2013, the Institute chose Reyes as the inaugural inductee into the Reyes of Comedy Hall of fame.

 On October 29, 2012 the Canutillo Independent School District Board of Trustees voted unanimously to name a school after Reyes and his wife Carolina.
 The school which is to be open by the 2014-15 school year will serve students in grades pre-kindergarten through eighth.